schowdhuri/uport-devdocs/markdown/docs/credentials/verification tutorial.md

 As with the Creator service, we start by setting up the `Credentials` object using the private key and DID we created above (or using the example provided).
 We also set up `bodyParser` so that we can parse the JWT that we receive from the user.

-When we load the app at the default route, our handler `app.get('/')` will call `createDisclosureRequest()` much like before, but this time we will request a specific credential from the user.
-In a disclosure request, the `verified` key to denotes a list of credentials that we are requesting -- we are currently requesting that the user disclose a verification with the primary key `'My Title'` -- changing the keys in this array will request different pieces of data from the user, and they will be prompted to approve all verifications that you request.
-If you changed the primary key of the credential that you issue in the `createcredentials.js` service, remember to change the name of the key in the `verified` array.
+When we load the app at the default route, our handler `app.get('/')` will call `createDisclosureRequest()` much like before, but this time, we will request a specific credential from the user.
+In a disclosure request, the `verified` key denotes a list of credentials that we are requesting.
+In this scenario, we are requesting that the user disclose a verification with the primary key `'My Title'`.
+Changing the keys in this array will request different pieces of data from the user, and they’ll be prompted to approve the verifications that you request.
+If you change the primary key of the credential that you issue in the `createcredentials.js` service, remember to change the name of the key in the `verified` array.

 Once again, we use the `callbackUrl` field to specify where we should handle the response from the user, assuming they agree to share it.
 This must be a publicly available endpoint so that the uPort client can post the response to it.
 Here as above, the example servers are wrapped with [ngrok](https://ngrok.com/) to create a publicly available endpoint on demand from a server running on `localhost`.